chiaratardioli/aws-restart-journey/Labs/ AWS Networking Services/Lab01-Configuring_VPC.md

 [ec2-user@ip-10-0-3-8 ~]$
 ```

-3. Testing the NAT gateway
-I test that the private instance can access the internet by sending a request to `amazon.com`.
+3. I test the NAT gateway anf that the private instance can access the internet by sending a request to `amazon.com`.

 ```bash
 [ec2-user@ip-10-0-3-8 ~]$ ping -c 3 amazon.com